Rates of convergence for density estimation with generative adversarial networks: Abstract

 \section{Abstract}

 In this work we undertake a thorough study of the non-asymptotic properties of the vanilla generative adversarial networks (GANs).
-We prove a sharp oracle inequality for the Jensen-Shannon (JS) divergence between the underlying density $\pstar$ and the GAN estimate.
-We also study the rates of convergence in the context of nonparametric density estimation.
-In particular, we show that the JS-divergence between the GAN estimate and $\pstar$ decays as fast as $(\log{n}/n)^{2\beta/(2\beta+d)}$ where $n$ is the sample size and $\beta$ determines the smoothness of $\pstar$.
-To the best of our knowledge, this is the first result in the literature on density estimation using vanilla GANs with JS convergence rates faster than $n^{-1/2}$ in the regime $\beta > d/2$.
-Moreover, we show that the obtained rate is minimax optimal (up to logarithmic factors) for the considered class of densities.
+We prove an oracle inequality for the Jensen-Shannon (JS) divergence between the underlying density $\pstar$ and the GAN estimate with a significantly better statistical error term compared to the previously known results.
+The advantage of our bound becomes clear in application to nonparametric density estimation.
+We show that the JS-divergence between the GAN estimate and $\pstar$ decays as fast as $(\log{n}/n)^{2\beta/(2\beta + d)}$, where $n$ is the sample size and $\beta$ determines the smoothness of $\pstar$.
+This rate of convergence coincides (up to logarithmic factors) with minimax optimal for the considered class of densities.